Wounded Knee Occupation: Siege

 On March 11, four postal inspectors, thought to be spies by AIM, drove into the town and said they were there to inspect the post office and trading post.
 AIM's security stopped and disarmed them, finding handguns, handcuffs, and badges.
 Security took them to the museum and Leonard Crow Dog gave them food and an approximately 30-minute lecture on Indian history and why they were occupying Wounded Knee, afterwards escorting them to the federal lines.

 Both AIM and federal government documents show that the two sides traded fire through much of the three months.
 U.S. Marshal Lloyd Grimm was shot early in the conflict and suffered paralysis from the waist down.
-Among the many Indian supporters who joined the protest were Frank Clearwater and his pregnant wife, who were Cherokee from North Carolina.
+Among the many Indian supporters who joined the protest were Frank Clearwater and his pregnant wife, who were Eastern Cherokee from North Carolina.
 He was shot in the head April 17 within 24 hours of his arrival, while resting in an occupied church, during what was described by both sides as a vicious firefight with federal forces.
 AIM supporters evacuated Clearwater from the village but he died in a hospital on April 25.

 Lawrence "Buddy" Lamont, a local Oglala, was killed by a shot from a federal agent's sniper bullet that went through the heart on April 26 during the biggest shoot-out of the siege, and the next day on April 27 it was reported he had died.
 He said during the occupation, "If something happens to me I want to stay at Wounded Knee.
 Don't make any fuss over me.
 Just bury me in my bunker."
 He was then buried in his bunker (close to the long trench where the 300 were buried) in a Sioux ceremony by Leonard Crow Dog and Wallace Black Elk.

 Ray Robinson, a black civil rights activist, went to South Dakota to join the Wounded Knee occupation.
 He was seen there by both a journalist and a white activist.
 He disappeared during the siege and his body was never found.
 One AIM leader, Carter Camp, said years later that Robinson had walked away under his own power, seeking aid for a wounded leg.
 Others have recalled open conflict between Robinson and activists over FBI claims.

 His widow Cheryl Robinson believes he was murdered during the incident.
 In 2004, after the conviction of a man for the murder of Anna Mae Aquash, Robinson renewed her calls for an investigation into her husband's death.
 Paul DeMain, editor of News From Indian Country, has said that based on interviews, he believes "Robinson was killed because, based on a misinformation campaign, some thought he was an FBI spy."

-In 2014, the FBI confirmed that Robinson had been killed and buried on the reservation in April 1973.
+In 2014, the FBI claimed that Robinson had been killed and buried on the reservation in April 1973.
 Robinson was allegedly killed by AIM members during a confrontation.
 Robinson's remains have not been found.
 The FBI said it had closed his case.